Researcher · AI & Collective Intelligence

 The short version

-I'm a doctoral fellow at the TCD-TUD Centre for Sociology of Humans and Machines, investigating what happens to group decision-making when AI enters the process.
+I research collective intelligence and what happens to group decision-making when AI enters the process.
 Before this, I earned a Master's in Collective Intelligence from Mohammed VI Polytechnic University in Morocco, where I researched how smallholder farming communities make collective decisions.
 I grew up in Nigeria and studied agricultural science at LAUTECH.

 Three countries, three intellectual traditions.
 The connecting thread is a recurring question: how do groups of people arrive at good decisions, and how can technology support rather than distort that process?